-The Pivot Table item on Excel's Insert tab includes a choice of Pivot Table or Pivot Chart.
+Excel's Insert tab includes both Pivot Table and Pivot Chart.
 Choosing Pivot Chart lets you specify a data range and then opens the Pivot Table Wizard with an added element for the chart itself.
 As you work through the wizard, you create both a pivot table and a graphical representation of the data.
 For example, Figure 51 shows a graph of sales by category and country; you can see part of the pivot table behind the graph.